antonko-de/antonko-de/README.md

 ## 🚀 Custom Agentic AI Solutions for Small Business

-**Anton Kostov** | Data and Agentic Ai Engineer aiming to become an AI solutions architect
+**Anton Kostov** | Data and Agentic AI Engineer aiming to become an AI solutions architect

 ### 💼 Why Choose Me for Your AI Project?